jgaa/stbl/README.md

 These are the design-goals / primary requirements for the project.

-- [x] Simple to use, friction-less when blogging
+- [x] Simple to use, friction-less when blogging.
-- [x] Command line program, so that blogs can be generated anywhere
+- [x] Command line program, so that blogs can be generated anywhere.
 - [x] Few dependencies.
 Avoid pulling in tons of code to do trivial things.
-- [x] Use Markdown for writing
+- [x] Use Markdown for writing.
-- [x] Easy to display code snippets, like on github
+- [x] Easy to display code snippets, like on github.
-- [x] Generate the html code from templates to allow maximum flexibility
+- [x] Generate the html code from templates to allow maximum flexibility.
 - [x] Fast "time to market" - keep the architecture and code simple.
-- [ ] Syntax highlighting of code snippets
+- [ ] Syntax highlighting of code snippets.
 - [ ] Allow more formats than Markdown (in order to make it easy to import sites from existing CMS systems).

 ## Why